nindalf/advent/y2024/src/day25/Readme.md

 You nod, and The Historians quickly work to collect their notes into the final set of pages for the chronicle.

-You don't have enough stars to finish the chronicle, though.
-You need 3 more.
+If you like, you can .

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, all that is left is for you to [admire your Advent calendar](https://adventofcode.com/2024).

-Although it hasn't changed, you can still [get your puzzle input](25/input).
+If you still want to see it, you can [get your puzzle input](25/input).